Basic Mathematics (1-5)

 Calculus III (5)

 Third in a four-quarter sequence.
 Polar coordinates, parametric equations, vectors, and vector fields, the analytic geometry of three-space, partial derivatives, and multiple integrals.
 Prerequisite: MATH& 152 or equivalent.

-Linear ordinary differential equations of first and higher orders with emphasis on supporting concepts of differential operators, Wronskians, characteristic polynomials, homogeneous and non-homogeneous cases, variation of parameters, undetermined coefficients.
-Solution of initial value problems by Laplace transforms and power series methods.
-Reference to special cases (exact, reducible order, simple systems).
-Prerequisite: MATH& 163 or equivalent.
+Linear ordinary differential equations with emphasis on supporting concepts of differential operators, Wronskians, characteristic polynomials, homogeneous and nonhomogeneous cases, variation of parameters, undetermined coefficients.
+Solution of IVP by Laplace transforms and power series method.
+Prerequisite: MATH& 163.

 This class introduces the basic concepts of mathematics that are used in computer science.
-Topics covered include logic, mathematical induction, combintorics, set theory, relations and functions and descriptive statistics.
-Prerequisites: MATH 131 or equivalent.
+Topics covered include logic, mathematical induction, combinatorics, set theory, relations, and functions.
+Prerequisite: MATH& 142 or MATH 128.